 Dr. Xubin Zeng is the Agnese N. Haury Chair in Environment, Professor of Atmospheric Sciences, and Director of the Climate Dynamics and Hydrometeorolgy Center at the University of Arizona.
-He is also an affiliated professor of the Applied Mathematics, Global Change, and Remote Sensing and Spatial Analysis Interdisciplinary Programs.
+He is an affiliated professor of the Applied Mathematics, Global Change, and Remote Sensing and Spatial Analysis Interdisciplinary Programs.
 He also directs the Land-Atmosphere-Ocean Interaction (LAOI) Group.

 His model parameterizations and global value-added observation-based datasets have been widely used in weather and climate models (CESM, E3SM, NCEP, ECMWF, WRF).
 He acts as a bridge linking measurement technology, in situ and satellite data, and modeling communities.

-He is a fellow of the American Meteorological Society and served on its Council and Executive Committee.
+Dr. Zeng is a fellow of the American Meteorological Society (AMS) and served on its Council and Executive Committee.
 He received the AMS Charles Franklin Brooks Award for Outstanding Service to the Society in 2021.
 He is also a fellow of the American Geophysical Union (AGU) and American Association for the Advancement of Science (AAAS).
 He received the Special Creativity Award from the National Science Foundation and the Outstanding Faculty Award from the University’s Asian American Faculty, Staff and Alumni Association.
 He received the Colorado State University Atmospheric Science Outstanding Alum Award.
 He is an Arizona Leadership Institute Fellow and Galileo Circle Fellow.

-He currently co-chairs the Global Energy and Water Exchange (GEWEX) Scientific Steering Group, starting from May 2021.
+Dr. Zeng co-chairs the Global Energy and Water Exchange (GEWEX) Scientific Steering Group, starting from May 2021.
 He co-chaired the January 2019 AMS Annual Meeting Overall Planing Committee (with 3,800 attendees).
-He also serves on the NOAA Science Advisory Board Environmental Information Services Working Group, Science Advisory Board of DOE PNNL Earth & Biological Sciences Directorate, and NCAR Earth Observing Laboratory (EOL) External Advisory Committee.
+He also serves on the NOAA Science Advisory Board Environmental Information Services Working Group and Science Advisory Board of DOE PNNL Earth & Biological Sciences Directorate.
 In the past decade, he co-chaired the NASA Earth Science Community Workshop and White Paper on future directions in the Weather Focus Area, chaired the NSF AGS Community Workshop and White Paper on lower-atmosphere observing facilities (LAOF) for climate studies, chaired the NOAA white paper on the use of observing system simulation experiments which was forwarded to the U.S. Congress, and served on the National Academies BASC Board and NASA/NOAA/USGS Decadal Survey Weather and Air Quality Panel.